gglaine/memorry/README.md

-# README
+# README 🎉🥳

 Hello !
-This APP does
+This is a rails and react app.
+It does :

 - take in 10000 items from a json file that lives in db/ folder to seed db with order-items (change or cancel limit in seed.rb file)
 - render a react-rails-generated Summary component that receives props from rails controller

-This app should:
+- use Victory to generate charts that make for some graphic content

+It should do :
 - let a user get data for selected country
-- render a second component showing data-viz
-- look better (semantic-ui not working for some reason)